collective/collective.formcriteria/src/collective/formcriteria/columns/README.txt

     <...
     ...Changes saved...

+When managing the columns tabs are available for editing the collection, managing the criteria, and returning to view the topic.

+    >>> TODO

-The tabs when viewing a column are sensible and behave properly.
+The tabs when managing a column are sensible and behave properly.
+Tabs are also available for editing the collection, managing the criteria, and returning to view the topic.

     >>> TODO